intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

-Classification Codes - A Taxonomy
+# Artifact Classification Codes - A Taxonomy
 =======
 Taxonomy: a scheme of classification

 Copyright 2016, Kelvin D. Meeks
 Release under The MIT License (MIT)

-Useful for organizing artifacts and details for large-scale projects (such as Architecture, Requirements, Design, etc.)
+Useful for organizing artifacts and details for large-scale projects (such as Proposal Development, RFP Responses, Architecture, Requirements, High Level Design, Detail Level Design, Test Plans, Operations, Training, etc.)

 Author: Kelvin D. Meeks
 kmeeks@intltechventures.com
 http://www.intltechventures.com

-STATUS: This is a work-in-progress, status = __WORKING DRAFT__
+# STATUS: This is a work-in-progress, status = __WORKING DRAFT__
+### TO-DO: Rationalize Number Schemes To Be More Consistent Within A Category

 This is an illustrative (but not exhaustive) set of numeric classification codes to provide general guidance, across the enterprise, in devising an approach to artifact numbering & categorization.